Fuel Saving Tips for Truck Drivers: Proven Techniques

 Cruise Control and Speed Management

 The relationship between speed and fuel consumption is not linear — it is exponential above 55 mph.
 Aerodynamic drag doubles when speed increases from 55 to 75 mph.
-Running at 62 mph instead of 68 mph can save a long-haul driver $8,000 to $12,000 per year in fuel costs alone.
+Running at 62 mph instead of 68 mph can save a long-haul driver thousands of dollars per year in fuel costs alone — see our deeper breakdown of speed versus fuel economy.
 If your carrier has a speed limiter set at 65, consider it a fuel-saving feature, not a restriction.

 Use cruise control on flat highways to prevent speed creep.
 Without cruise, most drivers unconsciously accelerate 3-5 mph above their target speed.
 However, on rolling terrain, consider manually managing your speed.
 Letting the truck gain momentum downhill and lose a few mph uphill (the “momentum hill” technique) is more efficient than cruise control fighting to maintain exact speed.
 Note that coasting in neutral — sometimes called georgia overdrive — is illegal and extremely dangerous.